-- a) The Event.
-42 shots, with 5 stages, fired at 7, 10, and 25 yards. - b) Targets.
+a) The Event.
+42 shots, with 5 stages, fired at 7, 10, and 25 yards.

+- b) Targets.
 Three AP-1 targets for each firing lane, spaced not more than one foot apart, edge to edge. - c) Firing Points.
 Firing points, 2 feet wide by 3 feet deep, must be designated at 7, 10 and 25 yards.
 A barricade, 2 feet wide by 6 feet high, must be available at the 25-yard firing point. - d) Ready (Start) Position.
 The competitor faces the target with the pistol holstered and both hands held at shoulder height (Rule 6.1.3). - e) Start Signal.
 An audible signal (whistle, horn, etc.) or turning targets; a start signal is given for each firing series in each stage.
 Each start signal is preceded by the commands READY and STANDBY.

-TABLE 7 - LOS ALAMITOS EVENT COURSE OF FIRE

-Stage Distance Series (3 series in each stage) Time/Serie s Position
+TABLE 7 - LOS ALAMITOS EVENT COURSE OF FIRE Stage Distance Series (3 series in each stage) Time/Serie s Position 2 shots at each target 2 1/2 sec.
 2 shots at each target 2 1/2 sec.

--1 7 yards 2 shots at each target 2 1/2 sec.
-Standing

-2 shots at each target 2 1/2 sec.

-Firing Procedure.
-Competitor stands facing 3 targets.
-Upon signal to fire, draws and fires 2 rounds at the center target.
-Upon a second signal to fire, draws and fires 2 rounds at the right target.
-On a third signal to fire, draws and fires 2 rounds at the left target.
-6 shots, 2 at each target 5 sec.
-Standing II 7 yards Firing Procedure.
-Competargets.
+Standing 2 shots at each target 2 1/2 sec.
+I 7 yards Firing Procedure.
+Compet targets.
+Upon signal to fire, at the center target.
+Upon a draws and fires 2 rounds at third signal to fire, draws an left target. draws and fir second signations the right targ res 2 rounds al to fire, et.
+On a 6 shots, 2 at each target 5 sec.
+Standing II 7 yards Firing Procedure .
+Compe targets.
 Upon signal to fire rounds at each target.
 6 shots, 2 at each target, strong hand only 6 sec.
-Standing III 7 yards Firing Procedure .
+Standing III 7 yards Firing Procedure.
 Competitor stands facing 3 targets.
 Upon signal to fire, draws and fires 2 rounds at each target.
 2 shots at each target, strong hand??
-18 sec., 12 shots, Standing IV 10 2 shots at each target, weak hand only with one reload yards Firing Procedure.
-Competitor stands facing three targets.
-Upon signal to fire, draws and fires 2 rounds at each target-reloadstransfers pistol to weak hand and fires 2 rounds at each target using weak hand only.
+18 sec., 12 shots, 0, 1 IV 10 yards 2 shots at each target, weak hand only with one reload Standing Firing Procedure.
+Compe targets.
+Upon signal to fire • rounds at each target-reloadstransfers pistol to weak hand and fires 2 rounds at each target using weak hand only.
 2 shots at each target, from right side of barricade 10 sec.
 Standing ., 25 2 shots at each target, from left side of barricade 10 sec.
-V 23 yards Firing Procedure : Competitor stands behind the barricade.
+V yards Firing Procedure : Competitor stands behind the barricade.
 Upon signal to fire, draws and fires 2 rounds at each target from the right side of the barricade.
 Competitor then reloads.
 Upon second signal to fire, draws and fired 2 rounds at each target from the left side of barricade.